jpsehyun/Portfolio/README.md

 ****************To Run the Program****************

-1. We have provided a run.bat file for simple launch of the application
+1. We have provided a Run.bat file for simple launch of the application
 2. Also included a walkthrough video on how the application works

 ****************Analysis of the Program****************